Third Street Light Rail Project: Further expansion

 The Third Street Light Rail Project is the first part of a multi-phase plan to expand the Muni Metro system.
 The second phase, known as the Central Subway, removed the need for the T Third to share tracks with N Judah north of 4th and King.
-T Third was routed to new tracks extending north from the Caltrain depot at 4th and King above ground to a new station at 4th and Brannan, then proceeds underground with intermediate stops at the new stations Yerba Buena/Moscone Station and Union Square/Market Street Station before terminating at a new Chinatown Station at Stockton and Washington streets.
+T Third was routed to new tracks extending north from the Caltrain depot at 4th and King above ground to a new station at 4th and Brannan, then proceeds underground with intermediate stops at the new stations Yerba Buena/Moscone station and Union Square/Market Street station before terminating at Chinatown station at Stockton and Washington Streets.
 In addition, the second phase includes short turn service via the new Mission Bay Loop, which was completed in 2019 at a cost of $10.2 million.
 This improves service to Chase Center.
 T Third trains began through-running into the Central Subway on January 7, 2023.

 In early March 2009, media and community groups proposed that as the Central Subway is being built, plans should be drawn up to extend the T Third past Chinatown through North Beach and Fisherman's Wharf neighborhoods, passing Pier 39, potentially using an old steam railroad line underneath Fort Mason and ending up at The Presidio.
 These plans were presented in October 2014 as a third phase (northern extension to Fisherman's Wharf) and a conceptual fourth phase (extension west to the Presidio).
 Formal planning for a Central Subway extension was kicked off in late 2018 with several community meetings, and an Alternatives Study is underway with a projected completion in late 2019.